 The question is how to determine which users go to which category to adjust the value proposition and present an appropriate call to action.

 Enter multi-layer perceptron.

-Benefits of using neural networks for customer ranking are apparent.
+The benefits of using neural networks for customer ranking are apparent.
 Given the fact that every service with an active user base generates a lot of data - there is enough information that can characterize the user.
-This factor can be beneficial to business operation.
+This factor can be beneficial to business operations.